babarrett/g80-9009/README.md

 5. With new, replacement, breakout box.
     This is currently under development, but I now believe is possible to achieve.
 The AK125 breakout boxes are, electrically, very simple.
-One 5V regulator, one inverter DIP chip, a couple capacetors, traces and connectors.
+One 5V regulator, one inverter DIP chip, a couple capacitors, traces and connectors.
 Plus a 12VDC power supply.

 ## Method vs features